ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 enum DateKind
 ```

-When parsing a date without a specified timezone the `DateKind` parameter determines which timezone the date has.
+When parsing a date without a specified time zone the `DateKind` parameter determines which time zone the date has.

 **`AssumeLocal`**